Widely regarded as a classic film about war (though not without its controversies), The Great Escape often crosses over into heist movie territory.

-The guards here treat the men with a degree of respect.
+The guards in the film treat the prisoners with a degree of respect.
 British and Nazi officers salute each other and play at war by a set of rules (the Geneva Convention) conspicuously absent in other camps.
-The Kommandant noticeably mourns the 50 murdered Allied officers even as the ideology he serves seeks to exterminate an entire race of people.
+At the end of the film, the Kommandant noticeably mourns 50 murdered Allied officers, even as the ideology he serves seeks to exterminate an entire race of people.

-Notions of class are inherent in this doublet think and difference.
-In Britain, officers were historically drawn from the higher social classes.
-They were gentlemen and, in turn, officers recruited from the lower classes in war-time were afforded temporary gentlemen status.
+Notions of class are inherent in this double think.
+In Britain, officers were historically drawn from the higher social classes; they were gentlemen.
+In turn, officers recruited from the lower classes during wartime were afforded temporary gentlemen status.

 What does this have to do with heists?
 Well, heist stories also invoke images of gentlemen, or the honourable thief.
-In 1960 caper The League of Gentlemen a gang of ex-army officers (de facto gentlemen) pull off a bloodless revenge heist.
+In 1960 caper The League of Gentlemen, a gang of ex-army officers (i.e., de facto gentlemen) pull off a bloodless revenge heist.

 2011 remake Ocean’s Eleven revisits this idea of noble revenge; compare too how George Clooney’s Danny Ocean spends much of the film in a suit.
 Suits – the hallmark of the hoodlum gentleman – are also in play in Reservoir Dogs.